alan-turing-institute/data-safe-haven/README.md

 We worked together with the community to develop the policy, processes and design decisions for our Safe Haven, and we are keen to transition our implementation from being a Turing project to being a community owned platform which we work together with a range of other organisations to maintain and extend.

 We welcome contributions from anyone who is interested in the project.
 There are lots of ways to contribute, not just writing code.
-See our [Contributor Guide](CONTRIBUTING.md) to learn more about how you can contribute and how we work together as a community.
+See our [Code of Conduct](CODE_OF_CONDUCT.md) and our [Contributor Guide](CONTRIBUTING.md) to learn more about how you can contribute and how we work together as a community.